 The REST methods are available for the following data items:

-When you start developing your application, one of the first steps to take is register and install it on your testing installation of Bitrix24.
+When you start developing your application, one of the first steps to take is register and deploy it on your Bitrix24 testing installation.
 It is only then that you can try to run your app on a real Bitrix24 service.